gumblex/ptproxy/README.md

 * **Async version**: Please make sure your Python version is >= 3.4
 * Install [aiosocks](https://github.com/nibrag/aiosocks/) first: `pip3 install aiosocks`
+* To be compatible with Python 3.2 or 3.3, `git checkout v1.0` to use the older version (implemented with threads)

-This version has higher performance than the version using threads before.
+This async version has higher performance than the version using threads before.

 `-c|-s` is for overriding the `role` in the config file.